jhucsf/spring2022/assign/assign05.md

 Since your server has no way of shutting down, you may ignore the "in-use at exit" portion of valgrind.
 You should still fix any leaks (section marked "definitely lost"), and invalid reads, writes, and conditional jumps

+### Partial `server.cpp` implementation

+You can use the following partially-implemented `server.cpp` as a starting
+point: [server\_skel.cpp](assign05/server_skel.cpp).
+It demonstrates an approach to accepting client connections, starting client threads, and communicating with the client.
+Note that it does not implement the details of the protocol that the server should use to communicate with receivers and senders.

+Assuming that your `Connection` class is fully implemented, if you build the `server` implementation using this partial implementation, you should be able to run and test your server, and use netcat as a client to connect to it.

+For example, start the server in one terminal using the command `./server 33333`.
+(You can substitute a different port number.)

+Then, run `nc` in a different terminal.
+Here is an example session (user input shown in **bold**):

+<div class="highlighter-rouge"><pre>
+$ nc localhost 33333
+<b>slogin:alice</b>
+ok:welcome alice
+<b>join:partytime</b>
+ok:this is just a dummy response
+<b>sendall:Hello world!</b>
+ok:this is just a dummy response
+<b>quit:quit</b>
+ok:this is just a dummy response
+<b>^C</b>
+</pre></div>

+Note that the server does not actually process the `quit` message, so you will need to terminate the connection using control-C.

 ### Implementation tips